NBISweden/workshop-reproducible-research/docs/git.md

 status` and see that the changes in both `config.yml` and `environment.yml` are ready to be committed.

 But wait a minute!
-Shouldn't each commit optimally be a specified set of changes?
-Yes!
-So we want to make two commits, one for each change.
+Shouldn't each commit optimally be a conceptually unit of change?
+Here we have one change to the genome ID used for an analysis and one change a where another software version is specified: these should probably be separate.
+We thus want to make two commits, one for each change.

-* Let's remove `environment.yml` from the staging area. `git status` tells us how to do this: "*(use "git reset HEAD <file>..." to unstage)*".
+* Let's remove `environment.yml` from the staging area. `git status` tells us how to do this: *"(use "git reset HEAD <file>..." to unstage)"*.
 So run:

 ```bash
 git reset HEAD environment.yml